-When I saw these custom Hobson Glass Knob with Kinsler Trim, I knew they’d be perfect for all the doors in the entryway.
+When I saw these custom glass door knobs, I knew they’d be perfect for all the doors in the entryway.

 I’ve always had an affinity for glass doorknobs.
 But whenever I’d find some, they were either too expensive or had more of an antique vibe.
 I love these because they have a classic, modern feel to them, which is true to the style of our house.

 I decided to go with the satin nickel finish so they’d match the other nickel doorknobs throughout the house.
 I was tempted to go with matte black or aged bronze, which are gorgeous, but I don’t do a lot of dark colors in our home decor.
 And there’s a satin brass finish as well.

 Installation was very easy.
 We swapped out five doorknobs in less than an hour.